Alumsdesigns/quizverse/readme.md

 - Improved Responsiveness: Headings, text sizes, and animation scales were adjusted for a more consistent and appropriate user experience across a wide range of devices

-- Color Variables & Contrast.
-Updated global color variables to improve brand consistency.
+- Color Variables & Contrast detected using [Wave for Accessibility](https://wave.webaim.org/).
+Also added updated global color variables to improve brand consistency.
 Fixed contrast issues for readability and WCAG compliance.

 - Favicon Added.
 Added a site favicon for improved branding and user experience.